-by John W. Nichols John W. Nichols 11825 N Exeter Way Raleigh, NC 27613 (919) 847-7968 john@nicholsnotes.com Jimmy wiped sweat from his face and surveyed the weeds invading the flower bed along the front walk.
-Dad would be coming home soon after a two-week business trip, and although the lawn was mowed and trimmed, the weeds were an eyesore.
+by John W. Nichols John W. Nichols 245 Inwood Forest Drive Raleigh, NC 27603 (919) 847-7968 john@nicholsnotes.com Jimmy wiped sweat from his face and sighed.
+Dozens of weeds had invaded the flower bed along the front walk.
+Dad would be coming home soon after a two-week business trip, and although the lawn was mowed and trimmed, the weeds looked terrible.
 They had to go.
-Jimmy dropped to his knees and began the tedious process of pulling the weeds while skipping the flowers.
+Jimmy dropped to his knees and began pulling the weeds while skipping the flowers.
 "Hey, Jimmy, are you coming?
 A bunch of us are going to the field to hit some baseballs."
-Jimmy looked up and sighed.
-Decisions can be tough when yard work is stacked against baseball.
+Jimmy looked up.
+Yard work or baseball!
+What a choice!

 "I'd love to play, Joe, but I need to finish my chores.
 I'll try to get finished and join the game later."
 Joe kicked his bike pedal and shook his head, "Man, you work hard.
 Maybe next time."
-Jimmy watched Joe's carefree ride down the sidewalk.
-He determined to conquer the weeds, certain his choice was the right one.
-Jimmy was putting the tools away when Mom stepped onto the porch with a tall glass of lemonade.
-"Jimmy, the yard looks great, and your Dad will be happy he can rest Saturday instead of working in the yard.
-Are you thirsty?
-By the way, Mr. Scott just called and wondered if you could help him for a while.
+Jimmy watched as Joe pedaled down the sidewalk.
+He decided to conquer the weeds at high speed.
+"I know my choice is right, but I would rather play baseball."
+Jimmy finished the job and was putting the tools away when Mom stepped onto the porch with a tall glass of lemonade.
+"Jimmy, the yard looks great, and your dad will be happy that he can rest Saturday instead of doing yard work.
+Are you thirsty?"
+"Thanks, Mom.
+I am so thirsty I could drink from a puddle!"
+Jimmy chugged the lemonade.

+"By the way, Mr. Scott just called and wondered if you could help him for a while.
 He says it's important."
-Jimmy finished the lemonade in record time.
-He had another choice to make-baseball or help Mr. Scott?
+Now Jimmy had another choice to make-baseball or help Mr. Scott?
+"I was hoping to meet the guys at the field, but I can stop to see what Mr. Scott needs."
 "I'll call him back and tell him you're on your way."
 Mr. Scott lived near the ball field and knew more about gardening and wildlife than anyone Jimmy had ever met.
-Jimmy mowed the man's lawn and often helped with the flower gardens.
-The pair had teamed up on several projects in Mr. Scott's shop, and their current venture was a bird feeding station.
+Jimmy often mowed the man's lawn and helped with the flower gardens.
+The pair had teamed up on several projects in Mr. Scott's woodshop, and their current project was a bird feeding station.
 Jimmy designed it and planned to enter it in the town fair in a few months.
-A police cruiser with flashing blue lights blocked Mr. Scott's driveway.
-The yard was a shambles.
-The pristine white picket fence was broken in several places with pickets scattered among the rose bushes.
+A police car with flashing blue lights blocked Mr. Scott's driveway.
+The yard was a mess.
+The white picket fence was broken in several places with pickets scattered among the rose bushes.
 Mr. Scott's trash cans were overturned and litter fluttered across the grass.
-Spray painted designs marred the side of Mr. Scott's sky blue house.
-"Mr. Scott, are you alright?"
+Spray painted designs marred the side of Mr. Scott's sky-blue house.
+Jimmy skidded to a stop, parked his bike, and ran up the driveway.
+"Mr. Scott, are you OK?"
 Mr. Scott put his arm around Jimmy's shoulders.